Sofia Vergara Has Success In Embryo Case, While Nick Loeb Makes Powerful Friends

-While the star of Modern Family, Sofia Vergara is having triumphs in court with her embryo case, and ex-boyfriend Nick Loeb has perhaps decided to take another path, cozying up to key members of the Trump administration who aggressively promote a pro-life agenda.
-Loeb reportedly jumped on the Trump bandwagon in November and was photographed over the weekend at Donald Trump’s Mar-a-lago resort, being photographed with Vice President Mike Pence.
+While the star of Modern Family, Sofia Vergara is having triumphs in court with her embryo case, ex boyfriend Nick Loeb has perhaps decided to take another path, cozying up to key members of the Trump administration who aggressively promote a pro-life agenda.
+Loeb reportedly jumped on the Trump bandwagon in November, and was photographed over the weekend at Donald Trump’s Mar-a-lago, being photographed with Vice President Mike Pence.

-But Modern Family’s Sofia Vergara seems to have a number of different tricks up her sleeve to thwart Nick Loeb’s attempts to implant the fertilized embryos in a surrogate, says the Inquisitr.
-Vergara, through her legal team, says that Nick Loeb might now be taking a pro-life stand, there was a time that he not only supported abortion but approved of two of his former girlfriends ending their pregnancies with his babies.
-Vergara submitted legal papers demanding the names of Loeb’s exes who had abortions, allegedly at his behest, but in response, Loeb has said that he would rather go to jail for contempt of court rather than give the names.
-Vergara’s lawyers want to question the women under oath about conversations with Loeb at the time of the abortions, in theory, to prove his support of terminating pregnancies.
+But Modern Family Sofia Vergara seems to have a number of different tricks up her sleeve to thwart Nick Loeb’s attempts to implant the fertilized embryos in a surrogate, says the Inquisitr.
+Vergara, through her legal team, says that Nick Loeb might now be taking a pro-life stand, there was a time that he not only supported abortion, but approved of two of his former girlfriends ending their pregnancies with his babies.
+Vergara submitted legal papers demanding the names of Loeb’s exes who had abortions, allegedly at his behest, but in response, Loeb has said that he would rather go to jail in contempt of court rather than give the names.
+Vergara’s lawyers want to question the women under oath to ask about conversations with Loeb at the time of the abortions, in theory to prove his support of terminating pregnancies.

 Last table read of season8!!!???????????????????????? @jessetyler @starringrico